-I am a new primary teacher with the Vancouver School District after over 26 years as a K-3 teacher with Surrey Schools in British Columbia, Canada.
-With 25+ years of experience and a bunch of improvements along the way, I still have so much more to learn.
+I am a K-4 teacher with the Vancouver School District (formerly teaching in Surrey Schools).
+With 27+ years of experience and a bunch of improvements along the way, I still have so much more to learn.
 This blog is a way to help me process and share all that I'm discovering on my quest to be the best educator I can be.

 The past two years I have learned over and over again that I never really know what I don't know until I learn something new.
 And more importantly I have to be open to learn something new.
 My time at ISTE was filled with moments like that.
 As I take the time to reflect on the remaining days at ISTE, and I read others reflections on ISTE, I am reminded over and over again what an incredible opportunity I had in front of me, and as much as I tried to make the most of it, I know I still missed out on so much of what the conference had to offer me.